marcos-mxl/prplMesh/tools/beerocks_analyzer/README.md

 Your prompt should now have "analyzer-venv" appended to it.
 You can deactivate it by running `deactivate`.

+2. Go to the analyzer directory cd prplMesh/tools/beerocks_analyzer

 2. Install all the required package inside the virtualenv

 ```sh